Wendy1004/TaxCalculator/README.md

 - The application is designed and implemented with .Net Core 3.1, Dependency Injection, Serilog for logging, and NUnit for Unit Tests.
 - Business exceptions are processed and display nicely to users.
 - Simple overall technical error handling will catch and log all exceptions into a daily rolling log file.
+- Separate two projects: one for TaxCalculator (all calculations and can be resued easily later) and another ConsoleApp for inputs and displays.

 ## Roadmap